rszumlakowski/dotfiles/README.md

 1. If using iTerm and want the custom characters from `exa` and other similar tools to render correctly in your terminal then follow the following steps:

+ - install the Powerline 'Hack' font

+    git clone https://github.com/powerline/fonts.git ~/workspace/powerline_fonts
+    cd ~/workspace/powerline_fonts
+    open hack

+   Then click on the four TTF files in Finder and click "Install Font".
+   Then, in your iTerm settings change Profiles -> Text -> Font to "Hack", Regular, 14 point.

  - install the patched font:

     brew tap homebrew/cask-fonts
     brew install --cask font-hack-nerd-font

- - in your iTerm settings, change Profiles -> Text -> Non-ASCII Font to "Hack Nerd Font"
+   In your iTerm settings, change Profiles -> Text -> Use Different Font for Non-ASCII text and -> Non-ASCII Font to "Hack Nerd Font".

  - download and install https://github.com/arl/gitmux